Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

 \subsection{The Matter of ``Function State'' in Serverless Computing}

-Functions in the serverless computing are originally designed to be stateless.
-That is, a function does not maintain (\ie memorize) any state data (\eg shared variables) between consecutive invocations and its output is merely subject to its input arguments.
-Statelessness is, in fact, a primary practice in functional programming~\cite{bird1988functional} that prevent side-effects~\cite{josephs1986functional}, thereby, improving software robustness and predictability.
-This implies that, for a given input, a stateless function always yields the same output, thus, the function results can be reused (\eg via caching).
+Functions in serverless computing are originally designed to be stateless.
+That is, a function does not maintain (\ie memorize) any state data (\eg shared variables) between consecutive invocations, and its output is merely subject to its input arguments.
+Statelessness is, in fact, a primary practice in functional programming~\cite{bird1988functional} that prevents side effects~\cite{josephs1986functional}, thereby, improving software robustness and predictability.
+This implies that, for a given input, a stateless function (\eg mathematical operation, query/string preprocessing, etc.) always yields the same output, thus, the function results can be reused (\eg via caching).
 In addition, stateless functions mitigate the overhead of serverless platforms by relieving them from maintaining data consistency and synchronization in executing functions~\cite{lopez2021serverless}.

 Despite the benefits of stateless functions, some applications naturally demand the state to be maintained.
-Refactoring stateless version of these applications makes them prohibitively inefficient.
-For instance, a big data analytics workload (\eg semantic search \cite{zobaed2021senspick}) cannot afford loading the entire dataset for each function call, nor can it afford forwarding the output to other functions along the workflow.
+Refactoring the stateless version of these applications makes them prohibitively inefficient.
+For instance, a big data analytics workload (\eg for semantic search \cite{zobaed2021senspick}) cannot afford to load the entire dataset for each function call, nor can it afford to forward the output to other functions along the workflow.
 A common approach to circumvent this situation is to persist the state on the external storage services \cite{jain2019spiitserve}.
-However, Pu~\etal~\cite{pu2019shuffling} demonstrate that employing external storage to carry out serverless data analytics is up to 500$\times$ slower than using IaaS cloud.
+However, Pu~\etal~\cite{pu2019shuffling} demonstrate that employing external storage to carry out serverless data analytics is up to 500$\times$ slower than using IaaS clouds.
+Note that, once the state of a function is persisted on the external storage, it behaves as a stateful function and its results are not reusable anymore (unless the state domain is small and cacheable).